-Plan investment assets recorded at fair value have been categorized based upon a fair value hierarchy on significant inputs used in measuring fair value.
-The following fair value hierarchy table presents information about the Plan's assets measured at fair value on a recurring basis at June 30, 2021.
+Plan investment assets recorded at fair value have been categorized based upon a fair value hierarchy of significant inputs used in measuring fair value.
+The following fair value hierarchy tables present information about the Plan's assets measured at fair value on a recurring basis at June 30, 2022 and June 30, 2021.